Gajjela-Koushik-Reddy/Web_dev_practice/fastFoodSite/README.md

 ### What I learned

 Reinforced my learnings of css flexbox from previous project.
-Did not try to bruteforce the items to put in place, instead I used flexbox to place the elements in the required positions.
+Did not try to bruteforce the items to set them in place, instead I used flexbox to place the elements in the required positions.

 ### Useful resources